 Q. How did you start writing?

 A. I finished two sequences at the University of Missouri School of Journalism – news-editorial writing and photojournalism.
-I worked as a shooter and enjoyed being on the street, hard news and feature assignments, but still wrote occasionally.
+I worked as a shooter for The Fargo Forum and then the Eugene Register-Guard (Oregon).
+I was privileged to cover several presidential campaigns and incredible events in the Pacific NW — the explosion of Mt.
+St. Helen’s and the beaching of 39 sperm whales on the Oregon coast.
+I enjoyed being on the street, covering hard news and feature assignments, but still wrote occasionally.
 I stayed home after we started our family and began writing even more.
-I landed a columnist spot with the Indianapolis Star and several years later my column was picked up for national distribution.
+I landed a columnist spot with the Indianapolis Star and soon after my column was picked up for national distribution.

 Q. Is it true you were Poet of the Year?